Vatsal4040/mojj001/README.md

 How it works:

-10 questions per session
+-10 questions per session

-Questions are shuffled every play
+-Questions are shuffled every play

-Increasing difficulty
+-Increasing difficulty

-Score shown at the end
+-Score shown at the end

-“Why this is a lie” explanation after each answer
+-“Why this is a lie” explanation after each answer

 Why it’s fun:

-Tests logic and intuition
+-Tests logic and intuition

-Mix of facts, myths, and surprises
+-Mix of facts, myths, and surprises

-No repetition fatigue
+-No repetition fatigue